ellspowell/flood-biodiversity/Pipeline/README.md

 # Pipeline Guide

-This directory contains the data-processing and modelling pipeline for the flood and biodiversity analysis.
+This guide contains the data-processing and modelling pipeline for the flood and biodiversity analysis.

 There are two ways to reproduce this project:

 1. Reproduce the statistical analysis using the pipeline generated datasets.
-Information on this can be found [here](../Notebooks/README.md).
+Information on this can be found [here](Notebooks/README.md).
 2. Rebuild the datasets from the original source data.
 This requires downloading large datasets and running the full `targets` pipeline.

 Option one is recommended for users who want to reproduce the project results.
-For information on how the pipeline is built visit this [notebook](../Notebooks/01_Pipeline.pdf).
+For information on how the pipeline is built visit this [notebook](../01_Pipeline.pdf).

 # Rerunning the pipeline